Th-nguyen-Dev/Resume-Resources/README.md

 # Experience

-## Motion Graphic Designer/ Graphic Designer Edmonds College, Wa 2021 - 2023
+## Motion Graphic Designer/ Graphic Designer

+Edmonds College, Wa 2021 - 2023

 - Designed and led advertisement campaigns of student, faculty, and local events in the community using Adobe Illustrator, Photoshop, and After Effect.

-## Newsletter Editor On Graphic Designer/ Graphic Designer Bellevue College, Wa 2023 - 2024
+## Newsletter Editor On Graphic Designer/ Graphic Designer

+Edmonds College, Wa 2023 - 2024

 - Designed and edited newsletters for the Computer Science Department, and Computer Science Advisory Board